MUHBA Plaça del Rei

 A fine example of a Gothic mansion, featuring a courtyard that includes an access stairway to the first floor along a gallery, and which is dated to the late 15th century.
 Initially located on Carrer Mercaders, it was later moved to Plaça del Rei (1930-1931), owing to the building works to construct Via Laietana.
 The transportation of the building to Plaça del Rei was also part of the plans to monumentalise the new square, Plaça de Ramon Berenguer III (just behind it, on the side of Carrer de la Tapineria).
 This square, which was created when the new road was opened up, connected the Via Laietana with the oldest part of Barcelona, as part of an operation to reinforce the historic-artistic nature of the religious and political heart of the city by promoting it as a “Barri gòtic” (Gothic district).
 The excavations carried out to build its foundations resulted in the discovery of an amazing collection of Roman remains in the ground beneath Plaça del Rei.

 Tuesday to Saturday, open from 10:00 to 19:00; Sunday 10:00 to 20:00.
 Closed Mondays.

 Closed: 1 January, 1 May, 24 June and 25 December.

 Groups of over 10 people: 5 €

-Concessions: 5 € for people under 29, over 65, and holders of Barcelona library cards, targeta rosa reduïda, large family cards and single-parent family cards.
+Concessions: 1,5 € for students under 29, over 65, and holders of Barcelona library cards, targeta rosa reduïda, large family cards and single-parent family cards.